jjainschigg-r/new-mke-docs/docs/configuration/kubernetes/kubelet.md

             nodefs.available: 10%
             nodefs.inodesFree: 5%
 ```

-{{< callout type="warning" >}}
+!!! warning
     To ensure your custom profile works correctly:

     - Cross-check `featureGates` in the custom profile against the official
       Kubernetes [list of removed feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates-removed/), as adding a removed feature gate will prevent the kubelet from starting.
     - Include only namespaced `sysctls` when you configure `allowedUnsafeSysctls`, as non-namespaced `sysctls` are unsupported by the kubelet and will prevent
       it from starting.
-{{< /callout >}}

 ### Apply a custom profile to a node